(1) All health care facilities must develop a written disaster plan as follows:

 (2) The health care facilities identified in (1) must conduct a review or physical exercise of such procedures at least once a year.
 After a review or exercise a health care facility shall prepare and retain on file for a minimum of three years a written report including but not limited to the following:

 (a) date and time of the review or exercise;

 (b) the names of staff involved in the review or exercise;

 (c) the names of other health care facilities, if any, which were involved in the review or exercise;

 (d) the names of other persons involved in the review or exercise;

 (e) a description of all phases of the procedure and suggestions for improvement; and

 (f) the signature of the person conducting the review or exercise.

-(3) Adult day care facilities, adult foster care homes, assisted living facilities, chemical dependency treatment centers, end-stage renal dialysis facilities, intermediate care facilities for the developmentally disabled, mental health centers, outdoor behavioral facilities, residential treatment facilities, retirement homes, and specialty mental health facilities must develop a written disaster plan for their facility, and conduct a documented review of the disaster plan with all facility staff annually.
+(3) Adult day care facilities, adult foster care homes, assisted living facilities, chemical dependency treatment centers, eating disorder centers, end-stage renal dialysis facilities, intermediate care facilities for the developmentally disabled, mental health centers, outdoor behavioral facilities, residential treatment facilities, retirement homes, and specialty mental health facilities must develop a written disaster plan for their facility, and conduct a documented review of the disaster plan with all facility staff annually.
 This documentation must be maintained at the facility for a minimum of three years.
 The disaster plan must include: